NicoloCavalli95horses/KMS-web-testing/content/01 Notes/mental model.md

 ---
 ## Definition

-Mental models are described as internal models of the external world
+Mental models are described as internal representation of the external world
-- Their crucial feature is that ==they mimic the causal structure of some real world entity or process==
+- ==they mimic the causal structure of real world to guide the behavior==
-- Mental models simulate real-world processes under various conditions, which is the basis of the decision-making faculty.
+- they at the basis of the decision-making faculty

-Our models of the world get richer with experience, which enables more true-to-life simulations, and therefore better decisions.
+- our models of the world get richer with experience, which enables more true-to-life simulations, and therefore better decisions
+- more detailed mental models are not necessarily more useful, and the amount of accuracy needed to make good predictions depends on one’s goals
 ### How a mental model is built

 - users develop a mental model as a result of interacting with the user interface